cybercoder-naj/Rooner/README.md

 ## Known Issues

- - Entering tab on the editor makes rectangular squares.
+ - Entering tab on the editor makes rectangular boxes.
 Advised to use spaces instead.
  - Output having multiple lines is not scrollable.